 The Audit Committee pre-approves all auditing services and the terms of non-audit services provided by our independent registered public accounting firm, but only to the extent that the non-audit services are not prohibited under applicable law and the committee determines that the non-audit services do not impair the independence of the independent registered public accounting firm.
-In situations where it is impractical to wait until the next regularly scheduled quarterly meeting, the chairman of the committee has been delegated authority to approve audit and non-audit services to be provided by our independent registered public accounting firm.
-Fees payable to our independent registered public accounting firm for any specific, individual service approved by the chairman pursuant to the above-described delegation of authority may not exceed \$100,000, plus reasonable and customary out-of-pocket expenses, and the chairman is required to report any such approvals to the full committee at its next scheduled meeting.
+In situations where it is impractical to wait until the next regularly scheduled quarterly meeting, the Chair of the Audit Committee has been delegated authority to approve audit and non-audit services to be provided by our independent registered public accounting firm.
+Fees payable to our independent registered public accounting firm for any specific, individual service approved by the Chair pursuant to the above-described delegation of authority may not exceed \$100,000, plus reasonable and customary out-of-pocket expenses, and the Chair is required to report any such approvals to the full Audit Committee at its next scheduled meeting.

 The pre-approval requirement is waived with respect to the provision of non-audit services by our independent registered public accounting firm if (1) the aggregate amount of all such non-audit services provided to us constitutes not more than five percent of the total fees paid by us to our independent registered public accounting firm during the fiscal year in which such non-audit services were provided, (2) such services were not recognized at the time of the engagement to be non-audit services, and (3) such services are promptly brought to the attention of the Audit Committee and approved by the committee or by one or more of its members to whom authority to grant such approvals has been delegated by the committee prior to the completion of the independent registered public accounting firm's audit.
-Ernst & Young LLP did not provide non-audit services during 2017, the 2016 Transition Period, or fiscal year 2016.
+Ernst & Young LLP did not provide non-audit services during 2020 or 2019.